Book Awards

 Submit a Nomination

-1. Books must be scholarly monographs based on original research and published in English in 2021 or 2022;
+• Eligibility: Scholarly monographs based on original research, published in English in 2022 or 2023.

-3. Scholarly monographs translated into English from other languages are eligible for consideration;
+• Translations: Scholarly monographs translated into English are eligible.

-4. Edited volumes, new editions of previously published books, bibliographies, dictionaries, and textbooks are not eligible;
+• Exclusions: Edited volumes, new editions of previously published books, bibliographies, dictionaries, and textbooks are not eligible.

-5. Nominations may be made by either the publisher, the author, or a CESS member.
+• Nominators: Nominations can be made by the publisher, author, or a CESS member.

 Book Award Winners